TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 The surface temperature is kept below 280°F while the PCB is kept under 105°F [2].
 Ideally, the cooker should remain relatively cool while the part is being heated.
 If the cooker's surface temperature or the IGBT's temperature rises too high, the controller produces an error code and stops heating [2].
 The cooker's heat sink absorbs much of the heat, but if the heat sink fails the controller's components will fail due to overheating and may fail violently at risk of causing harm to operators.
 The team's solution will include similar safety controls to protect the user and the controller itself.

-### Pancake Coil Vs. Wrapped Coil for Bar End Heating

-The project shall be able to induce surface eddy currents and produce internal heating.
-The OMEO SK-IH18G23T induction cooker achieves this by utilizing is a pancake coil configuration that rest flat against the part being heated.
-This configuration would be sufficient but not very efficient in order to heat circular bar stock due to wide range of heating behaviors pancake coils may produce [25].
-More efficient coil configurations for induction heating are achieved by wrapping around the length of the circular bar stock [25].
-Wrapping around the length of the bar stock ensures magnetic isolation is obtained to a reasonable level and produces much more efficient heating.
-The team shall produce a simple wrap around coil utilizing copper that shall interface directly with the controller.

 ### Microcontroller and PCB
 Microcontroller Options: